F5Networks/f5-aws-cloudformation/experimental/standalone/n-nic/README.md

 You have a choice when it comes to filing issues:
   - Use the **Issues** link on the GitHub menu bar in this repository for items such as enhancement or feature requests and non-urgent bug fixes.
 Tell us as much as you can about what you found and how you found it.
   - Contact us at [solutionsfeedback@f5.com](mailto:solutionsfeedback@f5.com?subject=GitHub%20Feedback) for general feedback or enhancement requests.
   - Use our [Slack channel](https://f5cloudsolutions.herokuapp.com) for discussion and assistance on F5 cloud templates.
-This channel is typically monitored Monday-Friday 9-5 PST by F5 employees who will offer best-effort support.
+There are F5 employees who are members of this community who typically monitor the channel Monday-Friday 9-5 PST and will offer best-effort assistance.
   - Contact F5 Technical support via your typical method for more time sensitive changes and other issues requiring immediate support.